State Justice Institute.

 3. Scholarship recipients are encouraged to check with their tax advisors to determine whether the scholarship constitutes taxable income under Federal and State law.

 D. Partner Grants

 The compliance requirements for Partner Grant recipients will depend upon the agreements struck between the grant financiers and between lead financiers and grantees.
-Should SJI be the lead, the compliance requirements for Project Grants will apply, unless specific arrangements are determined by the Partners.
+Should SJI be the lead, the compliance requirements for Project Grants will apply.

 VII.
 Financial Requirements

 The purpose of this section is to establish accounting system requirements and offer guidance on procedures to assist all grantees, subgrantees, contractors, and other organizations in:

 1. Complying with the statutory requirements for the award, disbursement, and accounting of funds;